 It will also be a good idea to work on your declarer skills.
-The award-winning Bridge Master software is the best way to improve.
-In game you can click on ‘Practice’, then ‘Bridge Master’ to hone your declarer skills and train for the BIC.
+The award-winning Bridge Master software is one of the best ways to improve.
+In game you can click on 'Practice', then 'Bridge Master' to hone your declarer skills and train for the BIC.
 Or you can play it anonymously, by clicking here.

 We are sorry that this post was not useful for you!